 So you can see that the average Cairene still gets seven or eight hours sleep per 24-hour period.
 But never all at once.
 This would seem somehow greedy to them, I think.
-This sleep-system works just fine and has for several thousand years from what I can tell.
+Egyptians are getting along just fine with this sleep-system and have for several thousand years.
 This includes the kids, in case you’re wondering.
 I’ve been out on school nights at my favorite shisha joint, the El-Fishawy Coffee Shop in the legendary Khan El-Khalili marketplace, at 2:00 AM and watched scores of kids of all ages happily cavorting about the streets with their families.
 Shoot, my kids were in bed by 8:00 until they were in the fifth grade.

 Fast forward a few years to 2008 and, after dodging any time in Iraq while in uniform, during a moment of temporary insanity I volunteered to head up a big criminal justice reform project… in Baghdad.
-In hindsight, probably kinda dumb, but there you have it.
-On this project, I had about 25 Iraqi staff, most of them translators, as well as three dozen or so expatriates, mostly American lawyers.
+In hindsight, probably kinda dumb.
+On this project, I had about 25 Iraqi staff, most of them translators, as well as three dozen expatriates, mostly American lawyers.
 The Iraqis are a different flavor of Arab than Egyptians, but they’re Arabs just the same.

 Although the traffic in Cairo is unspeakable, people aren’t trying to snipe you or blow you up on the way to work.
 At least not often.
 Getting along in Baghdad, however, was about not getting killed.
 But once you got to work, there were very few occasions when someone rocketed or mortared you, in contrast to Baghdad where this was a three or four times a week perquisite.